yonipeters7/course-3-module-4-external-apis-and-fetching-lab/README.md

 ## Introduction

-You’ve just joined the front-end development team of a national safety awareness organization.
+You’ve just joined the front-end development team of a national safety awareness organization in the US.
 Your first assignment is to build a web application that fetches weather alerts from the National Weather Service API for a specific U.S. state.
 The app should dynamically display relevant alert headlines and handle edge cases like invalid input and network errors.

 This lab will strengthen your skills in using the `fetch()` API, working with JSON data, handling user input, and manipulating the DOM—all essential in modern web development.

+### Note on US State Abbreviations

+For this application, you'll be using US state abbreviations.
+You can find a list of state abbreviations on the [US Federal Aviation Administration website](https://www.faa.gov/air_traffic/publications/atpubs/cnt_html/appendix_a.html).

 ## Tools & Resources